vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/canvas-operations/visualization-mode.md

 !!! compatibility "Legacy version compatibility"

-    For versions of Nebula Graph below 3.0.0, you need to create an index before using the Bird View feature.
+    For versions of NebulaGraph below 3.0.0, you need to create an index before using the Bird View feature.
 For more information, see [Create an index](../../3.ngql-guide/14.native-index-statements/1.create-native-index.md).